JamesPWagner/JamesPWagner.github.io/resume.md

 **Apple**, January 2019 - Present (contract)

 Elearning Instructional Designer and Developer supporting Apple Maps.
-Design and develop videos, interactive eLearning, and instructor-let training for map editors as the primary target audience.
+Design and develop videos, interactive eLearning, and instructor-let training for map editors and developers as the primary target audience.

 **Firefall eLearning**, February 2018 – present